 I have to say that I am so happy to be back home in my own house, with my family close by.
 But, it is also so hard.
 “My little girl is dare and I am here”.
 Oh how hard that is to think about.
 This is probably the hardest “you’re dare and I’m here” experience I have ever had.
 How oh how can I be away from my little girl this long.
 Then last night as I lay in bed (well this morning at 5 am because my days and nights are mixed up) I sat praying for Zoe thinking lord how can I do this.
 It hurts so much that she is dare and I am here.
 Then the Lord reminded me of a sweet moment I spent with my daughter.
 On the last day before we took Zoe back, we went to eat at a restaurant that had an art gallery/store in it.
 Zoe and I picked out a beautiful painting to take home.
 While Derek was paying and having the painting packaged up Zoe and I spent what would be our last 30 minutes just the 2 of us girls together.
 I held her tight and close and rocked her and sang songs to her.
 We sang, “You are my Sunshine” “Jesus loves the Little Children” and finished up with 16 versus of “He’s Got the Whole World in His Hands” (we had to cover every family member).
 The Lord reminded me of that moment tonight and the words “he’s got the whole world in his hands” played over and over in my mind.
 See, it doesn’t matter that Zoe is dare and I am here because God is everywhere.
 He has her in his hands, he has me in his hands, and he is holding both of us close.
 He loves her more than I ever could and he loves me that much as well.
 This entire journey is in His hands even if she is dare and I am here..

-I really can't wrap my mind around the fact that we are leaving this Saturday for Ethiopia and will be holding our little girl in our arms on Monday!
+Monday!
 We have gone from looking at pictures of a sad Ethiopian girl, to filling out paperwork to actually meeting her face to face.
 Reality is starting to sink in.
 I mean, we are about two months away from bringing her home!
 I don't even know what emotions I should be feeling.
 I know that I am so stinkin' excited I don't know what to do with myself.
 I can't wait to actually meet our Zoe.

 But, to be honest, I am expecting it to be really weird.
 T and I will be two strange white people that are very excited to see her.
 She will have just been moved to the transition home and then taken with us to the guest house for a few days.
 This could totally rock her world.
 Hopefully the pictures we sent will help with our initial meeting.
 Maybe she will recognize us after a month of looking at our pictures.